 I strongly recommend that you measure the ROI of a remote team based on how closely their deliverables match those defined in your product roadmap.
 Then, make sure they understand you’ll only be staying with them long term so long as you’re able to quickly and iteratively test your product on a weekly basis.

-In summary: the ROI of your product is seperate from the ROI of your remote development team.
+In summary: the ROI of your product is separate from the ROI of your remote development team.
 The only way to align incentives is to stick to an iterative production cycle that holds them accountable for the performance of the product, not just how friendly they are to an account manager.

 How to Avoid Communication Issues With a Remote Development Team